bobfang1992/nefarious-linkedin/README.md

   <img src="./.demo.gif" alt="A demo showing Nefarious LinkedIn's extension in action.">
 </p>

-This extension enables you to determine which extensions LinkedIn is scanning your web browser for.
+The Nefarious LinkedIn extension enables you to determine which extensions LinkedIn is scanning your web browser for.
 This tool was created to accompany an original blog post about this subject (check links below for more details).

 Understanding which extensions LinkedIn is looking for can help keep your LinkedIn account from being restricted or banned.